wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-identify-entry-points/includes/ransomware-entry-points.md

 ### Email

 The most common attack vector is email.
 A cybercriminal sends a seemingly legitimate email resulting in the recipient taking action.
-These actions might include selecting a link that allows the device to be compromised or unwittingly downloading ransomware.
+These actions might include selecting a link that allows the device to be compromised or unwittingly download ransomware.

 ### Wireless networks